SajjadZr/HW2-WEB/README.md

-# paint — A Minimalist Interactive Drawing Board
+# Paint — A Minimalist Interactive Drawing Board

 A component-based paint app built with React, TypeScript, and Vite.
 This project showcases a clean UI for drawing basic shapes (circle, square, triangle) on a canvas, featuring modular components, responsive design, and a scalable architecture.